-Are you ignoring your nagging shoulder pain?
-Has it been months and nothing has changed?
-Unsure why your pain started and how you can help yourself?
+Are you ignoring your nagging shoulder impingement pain?
+And it’s been months and nothing has changed?
+Unsure why your pain started?
+How you can help yourself?

-Pain happens to everyone and often for no known cause.
-Take for instance, my 38-year-old IT client working from home for the last 6 months.
-He couldn’t understand why he was experiencing shoulder pain without any injury.
-After explaining working from his makeshift home office for the last 6 months for 8 hours a day, it was obvious.
-His poor posture, combined with poor ergonomics and long work days was a recipe for shoulder impingement.
+Pain happens to everyone.
+Often for no known cause.
+Take for instance, my 38-year-old IT client.
+He was working from home for the last 6 months.
+Suddenly, he began to feel shoulder pain.
+Without any injury.
+So, he couldn’t understand why he was experiencing shoulder pain.
+After I examined his shoulder I began to explain; working from his makeshift home office for the last 6 months for 8 hours a day, it was obvious.
+His poor posture, combined with poor ergonomics and long work days was a recipe for impingement.

-What if I told you that you can fix your shoulder impingement with 5 easy steps?
+So, what if I told you that you can fix your shoulder impingement with 5 easy steps?
 I’ve worked with countless patients, including my IT client, to treat their shoulder pain.
-Their shoulder impingement was resolved with chiropractic care and so can yours!
+Their impingement was resolved with chiropractic care.
+And, so can yours!